erdincka/catchx/README.md

 Once completed, you can delete the stream and the volume to get rid of all app-created artifacts on the Data Fabric cluster.

 You can also delete the stream, and then re-start from Step 2, so you can have clear metrics/monitoring on the generated charts.

-NOTE:

-You can open Log window by selecting the hamburger menu on the footer, and select to see "Debug" messages using the switch at the top-right corner.

 # REQUIREMENTS